Epidemic model on a network: analysis and applications to COVID-19: Propagation of COVID-19

-We consider the propagation of the Corona virus COVID-19 on a network consisting of a complete graph of 7 nodes with an additional link to an 8th node, see top left panel of Fig. \ref{graph8}.
+We now consider the propagation of the Corona virus COVID-19 on a network consisting of a complete graph of 7 nodes with an additional link to an 8th node, see top left panel of Fig. \ref{graph8}.
 The 7 nodes correspond to the following cities or regions, Hubei, Beijing, Shanghai, Japan, western Europe, eastern USA and western USA and the 8th node is Mexico.
-We assume a complete graph because the airline routes connect any two of these regions.
+The links are the main airline routes.
+We assume a complete graph because airline routes connect any two of these regions.

-The parameters chosen are $\alpha=0.5, \beta=0.2$ and $\epsilon = 10^{-6} {\rm days}^{-2}$.
+The parameters chosen are $\beta=0.5, \gamma=0.2$ and $\epsilon = 10^{-6} {\rm days}^{-2}$.
 These were suggested by very early estimations of the outbreak in Wuhan.
 Using the data from the John Hopkins website \cite{jhopkins} and our model, we estimated the starting time of the outbreak in Mexico to be from March 20 to March 30 2020 \cite{cbc20}.
 These results were shared with the Ministry of health of Mexico at the end of February 2020 so that preparations could be made.
+In the present article, we analyze the model; we therefore comment briefly the evolutions obtained in \cite{cbc20} as an interesting case.

 The top right panel of Fig. \ref{graph8} shows the time evolution in days of the infected in the different nodes.
 The simulation is started at node 1 (Hubei in red in Fig. \ref{graph8}) with $I_1=0.1$ and the other nodes are set at 0.
 The susceptibles are set to 1 everywhere.
 As expected the maximum $I_1^*=0.32$ and the subsequent maxima $I_j^*=0.21,~~ j=2,\dots 8$.
 Notice how the nodes 2-7 start simultaneously while node 8 is delayed.
 Communications with the province of Hubei were restricted at the end of December 2019.
 To model this, we now consider that node 1 is only connected to node 2 which forms a complete graph with nodes 3-7, see bottom left panel of Fig. \ref{graph8}.
 The infected are shown in the bottom right panel; as expected the epidemic first arrives in node 2 then synchronously in nodes 3-7 and then in node 8.